msjimc/AgileStructure/guide/insertion.md

 Figure 2

 While the site of the insertion is seen as a single column of alignments, the origin of the inserted sequence is shown as two breakpoints flanking the inserted sequence.
 Consequently, the region in the lower panel containing the copied  sequence should be expanded to include both breakpoints.
 This can be done by selecting the first region in the lower dropdown list and selecting all the reads displayed in the lower panel.
-This should allow you to identify the insertion point in upper panel.
+This should allow you to identify the insertion point in the upper panel.
 (Figure 3).

 ![Figure 3](images/examples/figure3ins.jpg)

 Figure 3

 Next, select all the reads at the insertion point in the upper panel and then deselect the reads in the lower panel.
 This should result in the selection of reads that map to the unidentified breakpoint of the insert.
-Next, cycle through the regions in the lower panels dropdown list until the select read's secondary alignments appear and then select the region with the most reads linked to it that also contains the selected reads (Figure 4).
+Next, cycle through the regions in the lower panel's dropdown list until the selected read's secondary alignments appear and then select the region with the most reads linked to it that also contains the selected reads (Figure 4).

 ![Figure 4](images/examples/figure4ins.jpg)

 Figure 4

-Once the positions of the breakpoints flanking the copied sequence are found, enter their coordinates in the lower panel's data fields such that both columns of secondary alignments are visible and then select all the reads(Figure 5).
+Once the positions of the breakpoints flanking the copied sequence are found, enter their coordinates in the lower panel's data fields such that both columns of secondary alignments are visible and then select all the reads (Figure 5).

 ![Figure 5](images/examples/figure5ins.jpg)